ColinFay/website/_posts/2017-08-12-ractivebinding.md

 Your classy word is Mod
 {% endhighlight %}

 Great.
-As you can see, you can access `classy_word` like a common variable, but it behaves as a function, randomly printing a word or printing the word you assign it.
+As you can see, you can access `classy_word` like a common variable, but it behaves like a function, randomly printing a word from a list, or printing the word you assign it.
 As you can see, the __binding__ is not fixed, i.e. not on a definite value, but __active__, as it runs a function each time you call this symbol.

 Well, can we mimick it without {R6}?